rlancaste/stellarsolver/README.md

 since there are dependencies like cfitsio which are more challenging to install without using craft.
 You can set it up using:
  [Mac Craft Installation Instructions](https://community.kde.org/Guidelines_and_HOWTOs/Build_from_source/Mac#Installation_using_Craft)
-Once you set up craft, just copy the SexySolver recipe in the craft-blueprint folder of this repo into the folder /etc/blueprints/locations/craft-blueprints-kde/libs of your root craft directory.
+Once you set up craft, just copy the StellarSolver recipe in the craft-blueprint folder of this repo into the folder /etc/blueprints/locations/craft-blueprints-kde/libs of your root craft directory.
 Then just type:

-	craft -v -i SexySolver
+	craft -v -i StellarSolver

 and it will build.